justindav1s/openshift-kafdrop/README.md

 # Deploying Kafdrop to Openshift

-This repo tkes the original Kafdrop and extends it to deploy it on Openshift.
+This repo takes the original Kafdrop and extends it to deploy it on Openshift.

-   * Integration with Kafka Clusters anaged by the AMQStreams/Strimzi operator.
+   * Integration with Kafka Clusters managed by the AMQStreams/Strimzi operator.
-   * Authentication using the openshift security domain and oauth proxy
+   * Authentication using the openshift security domain and oauth proxy.
-   * Deployment with Helm template.
+   * Deployment with a Helm template.

 ## Code chages to allow secrets to be extracted from environment vars at deploy time